pcibraro/bff-auth0-netcore/README.md

 #### Configure the Callback URL

 Next thing is to configure the Callback URL for our web application.
-This is the URL where Auth0 will post the initial access code for OpenID connect.
+This is the URL where Auth0 will post the authentication code and ID token for OpenID connect.
 This URL can be added in the Allowed URLs field for our application.
 For our sample, we will use https://localhost:5001/callback.
 If you are planning to deploy the application to a different URL, you will also need to ensure it is listed here.

 #### Configure the Logout URL

-The logout URL is where Auth0 will redirect the user after the logout handshake has been completed.
+The logout URL is where Auth0 will redirect the user after the logout process has been completed.
 Our web application will pass this URL to Auth0 as part of the *returnTo* query string parameter.
 This URL must also listed under return to after the user has been logged out of the authorization server.
 This is specified in the returnTo query parameter.
 The logout URL for your app must be added to the Allowed Logout URLs field under the application settings, or Auth0 will return an error otherwise when the user tries to do a logout.
 For our sample, we will use https://localhost:5001.

 ### Configuring the .NET Core Web Application

-Our application will use two middleware, the OpenID Connect Middleware for handling all the authentication handshake with Auth0 and the Authentication Cookie middleware for persisting the authentication session across requests and also sharing it with the Frontend running React.
+Our application will use two middleware, the OpenID Connect Middleware for handling all the authentication handshake with Auth0 and the Authentication Cookie middleware for persisting the authentication session in a cookie also sharing it with the Frontend running React.

 Open the Package Manager Console for Nuget in Visual Studio and run the following command